penjoe/mc-exercise/FUBAR.md

 Did you know the first French fries weren't actually cooked in France?
 They were cooked in Greece.

-Adding a crazy feature for fun and laughs.
+Adding a wonderful sentence which brought joy to all his classmates.

 What is the least spoken language in the world?
 Sign language